 Asking this question is our chance to channel our inner financial advisors.
 With a better idea of your risk threshold, we can make smart choices about what level of testing to conduct for your organization.

-If you are relatively risk tolerant, for example, maybe we don’t need to go as in-depth.
-If you’re risk adverse (or in an industry with strict security regulations or compliance requirements), we will want to be as thorough as possible leaving no stone unturned.
+If you are relatively risk-tolerant, for example, maybe we don’t need to go as in-depth.
+If you’re risk-averse (or in an industry with strict security regulations or compliance requirements), we will want to be as thorough as possible leaving no stone unturned.